 When you volunteer in Namibia with GVI, you’re heading to a remote and beautiful desert landscape.
 Our programs provide the chance to disconnect from the busy world and contribute directly to desert elephant conservation.

-Begin your journey in Swakopmund, a city uniquely positioned between Namibia’s west coast and the vast Namib Desert.
+Begin your journey in Swakopmund, a town uniquely positioned between Namibia’s west coast and the vast Namib Desert.
 Consider planning a bit of extra time in Swakopmund, Windhoek or other destinations in Namibia before or after your volunteer program.
 Activities in the area include quad biking, paragliding, sand dune surfing, safaris, desert day trips and more.
+Many participants also take the opportunity to learn how to surf.

 Then head to our remote base camp in Damaraland, where you’ll experience a combination of wild camping, tented camping and treehouse accommodation.
 Located 50 kilometres from the nearest town, our treetop base camp is nestled in the Ugab Valley.
 We even have occasional visits to camp from local desert-dwelling elephants and other African wildlife.